collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Creating and Pushing a Branch, Submitting a Pull Request Overview
+### Cloning a Repo from GitHub, Creating a Branch Locally, Pushing the Branch to GitHub, Submitting a Pull Request Overview

 The process for creating and pushing a branch is very similar for anyone, regardless of which collaborative development model you are using (organizational repo or forked repo).